 Data storytelling is so valuable because it helps provide context that the numbers alone can't give, while helping foster a more data-driven culture for the whole business.

-One of the core reasons that organizations invest in analytic solutions is because they want to get everyone in their organization on the same page.
-They want everyone to understand what's happening and why it's happening so that individuals know what they need to do to be successful and drive outcomes for the organization.
+One of the core reasons that organizations invest in analytic solutions today is because they want to get everyone in their organization on the same page.
+They want everyone to understand what's happening and why it's happening, so that people know what they need to do to be successful and drive outcomes for the organization.

-Traditionally, reports and dashboards were considered to be the best way to do this but they just give you numbers.
-You then have to interpret those numbers to understand what it means in the context of your business and that can be very complex.
+Traditionally, operational reports and dashboards were considered to be the best way to tell people what was happening, but they just give you numbers.
+You then have to interpret those numbers to understand what it means in the context of your business, and that can be very complex.
 Data storytelling is a way to take all of those data points, synthesize them and explain what that data means to your business and why you're acting in a certain way.

 Organizations tell stories in two ways

 There are two types of storytelling in organizations.

 First, there are formal or standard reports like management reporting, board and annual reports.
 These package up what’s happened on a regular basis, whether that’s weekly, monthly or quarterly.
 This standard reporting starts with data and then you analyze and explain changes in the data to provide context about what’s happening in your business.
 This helps to build transparency so you can understand what’s happening, why it’s happening and how they can help you be more effective.
 These reports should be templated so you’re looking at the same data points from one period to another.
 You can then highlight what you did this period and what changed to drive those metrics.